gkobilansky/santas-specialties/site/content/menu/feta-artichoke.md

 ---
-title: "Puff Pastry Tart - feta and artichoke hearts"
+title: 'Puff Pastry Tart - Feta and Artichoke Hearts '
-description: "this is a description"
+description: this is a description
-price: "20 per tart"
+price: 20 per tart
-type: "appetizer"
+type: appetizer
 ---